TimeToogo/Enums/README.md

 Serialization
 =============
 Enums values can also be fully serialized/unserialized using the `Enum\Base::Serialize(Enum\Base $Enum)` and `Enum\Base::Unserialize(string $SerializedEnum)` repectively.
 This will work for any defined enum.

-If you want to un/serialize and verify an enum to be of a specific type, you can can call either method in the context of the enum to verify:
+If you want to un/serialize an enum of a specific type, you can can call either method in the context of the required enum type:

 ```php
 $Monday = DayOfWeek::Monday();